LollaManolla/boilertest/public/README.md

-## Naming convention for classes and ID-s

-* Classes and ID-s looks like
-.block__element—-modifier (if any modifier).
-Example With and without modifier:  .block__element or .block__element—modifier
-* We always use double underscore line for dividing block and element  and double dash line for dividing element and modifier
 * If any name of block, element or modifier needs to be consisted from more than one word we use rule of single dash.
 - for block we use single dash
 - for element we use single dash
 - for modifier we use single dash
 * EXAMPLE: .search-block__big-button—-light-green
-* IMPORTANT: to avoid too long classes and ID-s as a best practice we use shorter descriptions for elements and modifiers and for blocks we use, for example instead block-search -> b-search